 Mental Health Problem Symptoms, Causes and Effects

 Mental health problems can cover a broad range of disorders, but the common characteristic is that they all affect the affected person’s personality, thought processes or social interactions.
 They can be difficult to clearly diagnose, unlike physical illnesses.
 According to data from SAMHSA, 20 percent of people in America suffer from a form of mental disorder, and 5 percent suffer from a disorder severe enough to affect school, work, or other aspects of daily life.
-If you think that you or someone you know has a mental disorder, call us today at 1-888-997-3147.
+If you think that you or someone you know has a mental disorder, call us today at 1-888-997-3147(Who Answers?).

 What Are the Types of Mental Health Disorders?

 Mental health disorders occur in a variety of forms, and symptoms can overlap, making disorders hard to diagnoses.
 However, there are some common disorders that affect people of all ages.

 Attention Deficit Hyperactivity Disorder is characterized by an inability to remain focused on task, impulsive behavior, and excessive activity or an inability to sit still.
 Although this disorder is most commonly diagnosed in children, it can occur in adults as well.

 Anxiety disorder is defined by intermittent and repeated attacks of intense fear of something bad happening or a sense of impending doom.

 Bipolar disorder causes a periodic cycling of emotional states between manic and depressive phases.
 Manic phases contain periods of extreme activity and heightened emotions, whereas depressive phases are characterized by lethargy and sadness.
 The cycles do not tend to occur instantly.

 Depression covers a wide range of conditions, typically defined by a persistent bad mood and lack of interest in pursuing daily life, as well as bouts of lethargy and fatigue.
 Dysthymia is a milder but longer-lasting form of depression.